igor-bulygin/tdvs-gthb/docs/person.md

 	},

 	preferences: {
         language: "en-US", // Look at the keys in config/langs.php for all possible values
-		currency: "EUR" // Look at helpers/Utils (Currencies class) for all possible values }
+        currency: "EUR" // Look at helpers/Utils (Currencies class) for all possible values },

+    curriculum: '', // String

+    created_at: '', // Mongo date

+    updated_at: '' // Mongo date

 ~~~